Overview

 Prior to 1982, honorary degrees were presented to three individuals:

 A University honors and awards committee considers nominations for honorary degrees and presents recommendations for the approval of the Board of Trustees.
-For more information, please see Article XVII of the University of Connecticut Laws and Bylaws in the online Policy e-Library.
+For more information and to view a list of past recipients, please visit the Honorary Degrees website.

 Information on the History of Commencement pages was researched and compiled by Mark J. Roy